JimmyRespawn/IPTV-Fluent/README.md

 Access it by clicking the top right botton in the `Library` Page.

 The media info is accessible for Emby and Jellyfin servers.
-Currently there is no modification for poster wall yet.
-We'll see how it performs as media player now.

 The project is aiming to be a multi-media hub as Infuse and Kodi did in iOS and Android.